Machiavellianism Scale (MACH-IV)

 Procedure

 Read each statement carefully and select the response that best describes your agreement with the statement.
 Answer honestly and choose the option that most accurately reflects your typical beliefs or attitudes.
+There are no right or wrong answers.

 Participation